mouEsam/mouEsam/README.md

 - 📚 I’m currently learning **C++ and Rust**

-- 🌱 I’m currencly imporiving my **Concurrency and Parallelism concepts**
+- 🌱 I’m currencly practicing **Memory Ordering, Concurrency, and Parallelism concepts**

+- 🤔 I’m currencly interested in **OpenGL, Vulkan, and GLSL Shaders**

 - 👨‍💻 All of my projects are available at [https://github.com/mouEsam](https://github.com/mouEsam)